-A hot word these days, the "future of education" is nonetheless an idea I began thinking about only a few years ago, with my increasing involvement with Twitter.
+A hot word these days, the "future of education" is nonetheless an idea I began thinking about only a few years ago, alongside my increasing involvement with Twitter.
 I realized that my Twitter feed began to fill with research as well as innovative and daring teaching styles and examples that shook my idea of what makes "good teaching practices".
-The common denominator for me became the idea of personalized learning- A teaching style that is based on guiding students in their quest to "learn how to learn", designing experiences that are authentic, meaningful, and collaborative.
-Ones that come from the students' prior experiences and interests, and allow them to progress at their own pace.
+The common denominator for me became the idea of personalized learning- A teaching style that is based on guiding students in their quest to "learn how to learn"; designing experiences that are authentic, meaningful, and collaborative; ones that come from the students' prior experiences and interests, and allow them to progress at their own pace.

-Below are a few examples of my involvement with Personalized Learning- as a teacher, researcher, and presenter:
+Below are a few examples of my involvement with Personalized Learning- as an educator, researcher, and presenter:

 Presenting PLEx to the ICS community (teachers and parents):

 As part of my PLEx role, I designed, created and presented numerous times in order to inform, engage, and empower our community for this Personalized Learning Experience.
 Here are a couple of example slides: